 TrainMateX Vision

-Fullstack training app built with React 19 + TanStack Router on the front and ASP.NET Core / .NET 9 on the back.
-Clerk handles auth; every API endpoint is JWT-protected.
-The backend follows a clean four-layer architecture (API / Application / Domain / Infrastructure) with full CRUD for training programs, workouts, and exercises.
+Fullstack training app with React 19 + TanStack Router on the front and ASP.NET Core / .NET 9 on the back.
+Clerk handles auth, every API endpoint is JWT-protected.
+The backend uses a four-layer architecture with full CRUD for training programs, workouts, and exercises.

 Tech Stack